valeriivolkovskyi/animation-demo/readme.md

 - Run `npx wrangler login` to authorize you Cloudflare account.
 - create `.env` file and add your `ANIMATION_KV_ID` to access to you KV storage.

-### Running Locally

-Run the application locally using wrangler:
+3. Run the application locally using wrangler:

 ```
 npx wrangler dev